-JAST, since its inception, has maintained its complete independence by keeping itself unaffiliated with other corporate groups, based on the corporate philosophy of "making society a better place by creating and providing new types of IT services."
+Since its inception, JAST has maintained complete independence by keeping itself unaffiliated with other corporate groups.
+This policy is based on the corporate philosophy of "making society a better place by creating and providing new types of IT services."
 While consistently pursuing the latest technologies, JAST has remained free to take on development projects in a wide variety of areas, unconstrained by industry, technology, or platform.
-We have achieved long-term, stable growth in business performance by combining unchanging principles that never cease being true even as the years pass and flexible management that is adapted to match the times or surroundings.
+We have achieved long-term, stable growth by combining unchanging principles that never cease being true even as the years pass with flexible management that is adapted to match the current business climate and surroundings.